-Conceived and developed by Beacon Hill Scholars, a non-profit volunteer group of history enthusiasts, Abolition Acre offers a self-guided walking tour of the area and includes plans for a commemorative and educational exhibit.
+Conceived and developed by Beacon Hill Scholars, a non-profit volunteer group of history enthusiasts, Abolition Acre offers a self-guided walking tour of the area.

 - Increase public awareness of the rich history of Black Boston, and especially the vibrant and resilient free Black community located on the north slope of Beacon Hill, which was home to many activists and the hub of campaigns for abolition, civil rights, and racial equality;

 - Pay long overdue tribute to some of our city’s unsung racial justice heroes;